bigmlcom/bigml-node/docs/index.md

         });
 ```

-If no `filename` is given, the callback function is applied to the request
+If no `filename` is given, the callback receives the error and the
-object used to download the url.
+request object used to download the url.

 Listing, Filtering and Ordering Resources
 -----------------------------------------